addzey/addzey.dev/content/rhcsa.md

 Change the name of a group: ``groupmod -n newgroupname oldgroupname``

 ### Configure superuser access
+View current config of sudo/superuser access: `visduo /etc/sudoers`
+Members of the group "wheel" should be allowed sudo/superuser access Add a user to group "wheel": `usermod -aG wheel username`
+You can now run things as superuser/root by using "sudo" in front of the commands: `sudo reboot`

+Grant superuser access only for specific commands: `visduo /etc/sudoers`
+Add the following line to the sudoers file: `username ALL=(root) /bin/ping`
+The above will allow the user to execute "/bin/ping" as root

 ## Manage security

 ### Configure firewall settings using firewall-cmd/firewalld
+Show current config: `firewall-cmd --list-all`
+List pre-defined services that can be allowed through the firewall: `firewall-cmd --list-services`
+Allow HTTPS traffic for runtime: `firewall-cmd --add-service https`
+Allow HTTPS traffic and make it persistent: `firewall-cmd --add-service https --permanent`
+Reload firewall: `firewall-cmd --reload`

 ### Manage default file permissions